Quality Sites Are the New Links and Santa Exists

 I don’t care, I don’t have to cuddle with Matt Cutts on the next search conference so I can tell you something: Google doesn’t want you to get links, but they still work, at least they work much better than quality sites.
 You can have indeed the best quality site and still rank nowhere in Google.
 I have experienced it myself by failing to make quality sites rank LOL.

 Yes, I have some great quality sites that do not rank simply beacuse they have no incoming links.

 I do not want to expose myself here a bit too much.
 After all it’s a bit embarrassing to admit that I didn’t succeed with a site or even more than one.
 Let it be said that I just didn’t have enough time and resources to make it succeed.
-Simply said: I didn’t have the time and resources to make the quality sites get enough link by link building.
+Simply said: I didn’t have the time and resources to make the quality sites get enough links by link building.

 I do not mean old school link building with directories, link exchange or paid links when I talk link building.
-I mean high quality earning link.
+I mean high quality earning links.
 I just use the old term because its meaning is changing all the time to the better.